-5 Indian Wireless Telegraphy (Experimental Service) (Amendment) Rules 2009, Gazette Notification No.GSR.324(E) dated 14.05.2009
+5 Indian Wireless Telegraphy (Experimental Service)(Amendment) Rules 2009, Gazette Notification No.GSR.324(E) dated 14.05.2009

-Demonstration Licence and Experimental Licence.
-For obtaining Demonstration Licence and Experimental Licence, applicants are required to give a brief description/write-up of the activity to be undertaken, date and place of demonstration along with set up diagram and technical literature/specification of the equipment being used in the demonstration.
-As is the case with other licences issued by WPC, the process of obtaining Demonstration Licence and Experimental Licence is not online end-to-end.
+- end.
 In addition to applying through an online portal, applicants are required to make a submission of application in hardcopy also.
-This can be avoided if the entire process is made end-to-end online, which has already been recommended by the Authority in the earlier section.

-- 2.15 WPC has not prescribed any time-limits for the grant of Demonstration Licence and Experimental Licence.
+This can be avoided if the entire process is made end-to-end online, which has already been recommended by the Authority in the earlier section. - 2.15 WPC has not prescribed any time-limits for the grant of Demonstration Licence and Experimental Licence.
 The Authority is of the view that there should be a definite and reasonable timeline for providing a Demonstration Licence and Experimental Licence.
 The different associated activities for grant of licence should be assigned a definite time period in such a manner that the applications for Demonstration Licence and Experimental Licence could be processed and the licence could be granted within a maximum period of 15 days and 30 days respectively.
-This time period should be declared at the portal as well as in Citizen's Charter. - 2.16 In view of above, the Authority recommends that the applications for Demonstration Licence and Experimental Licence should be processed and the licence should be granted within a maximum period of 15 days and 30 days respectively.
-This time period should be declared at the portal as well as in Citizen's Charter. - 2.17 The Authority also is in agreement with the stakeholders that the validity period of Experimental licence (radiating) is too short.
-Therefore, the Authority is of the view that the validity period of the

-Experimental (radiating) Licence should initially be six months, extendable by another six months.
+This time period should be declared on the portal as well as in Citizen's Charter. - 2.16 In view of above, the Authority recommends that the applications for Demonstration Licence and Experimental Licence should be processed and the licence should be granted within a maximum period of 15 days and 30 days respectively.
+This time period should be declared on the portal as well as in Citizen's Charter. - 2.17 The Authority is in agreement with the stakeholders that the validity period of Experimental licence (radiating) is too short.
+One of the stakeholders has pointed out that significant amount of work on development of new technologies such as 5G, is being moved to other countries because of uncertain and delayed approval processes.
+It has been further pointed out that with deployment of 5G happening, there is a significant amount of new devices & ecosystem that would come up and we are missing global opportunities to support key programs viz.
+Make in India & Design in India.
+The validity period for experimental license of 3 months, extendable for another three months only, appears to be too short for conducting technology trials and such a short validity period also increase uncertainty.
+Therefore, the Authority is of the view that the validity period of the Experimental (radiating) Licence should initially be six months, extendable by another six months.